 For people with oily or acne-prone skin, avoiding pimples is a full-time job.
 Throw some bangs into that equation and it becomes a near-impossible task.
 Unless you always brush up your bangs or pin your hair to the side, then chances are you will get breakouts.

 Hair holds natural oils that can transfer onto your skin and irritate it.
+It's one of the most common causes of pimples on the forehead.
 Hair also traps dirt, dust, sweat, pollen, and styling products.
-All of these can clog the pores on your forehead and around the sides of your face, causing dandruff.
+All these can clog the pores on your forehead and around the sides of your face.